lopezpdvn/lopezpdvn.github.io/_posts/2015/2015-09-25-notes-restoring-nexus-device-android-factory-image.md

 never stops for more than 30 minutes), power off device, start in recovery mode and wipe the user and cache data partitions.
 Then reboot.

+*This step is optional but recommended*.
+Re-lock the bootloader by booting into fastboot mode again and running below command.

+{% highlight bash %}
+$ fastboot oem lock
+{% endhighlight %}

 ### Flashing the image on a memory constrained host ####################

 The script `flash-all.sh` tries to flash the images without sparsing them,